Lyricon

+The Lyricon is an electronic wind instrument invented by Bill Bernardi and produced by Computone Inc. in small numbers from 1974 until roughly 1980.
+It was the first wind controller, and predated MIDI and widespread use of digital synthesizers.
+Three models were developed: the Lyricon I, Wind Synthesizer Driver, and Lyricon II.

+History

-Invented by Bill Bernardi (and co-engineered by Roger Noble and with the late Lyricon performer Chuck Greenberg) of Shadowfax, filed for patent on October 5, 1971, by Computone Inc., patented under #US3767833 October 23, 1973 and then manufactured by Computone Inc. in Massachusetts in the early 1970s.
-The first Lyricon was completed in 1974 with Tom Scott being the first customer for the instrument.
+The Lyricon was invented by Bill Bernardi (and co-engineered by Roger Noble and with the late Lyricon performer Chuck Greenberg of Shadowfax), filed for patent on October 5, 1971, by Computone Inc., patented under #US3767833 October 23, 1973, and manufactured by Computone Inc. in Massachusetts in the early 1970s.
+The first Lyricon was completed in 1974, with Tom Scott being the first customer for the instrument.

 The Lyricon was available in two designs, the first being somewhat silver and resembling a soprano saxophone and the latter, black and resembling an alto clarinet.
 Using a form of additive synthesis, the player was allowed to change between types of overtones with a key switchable between fundamentals of G, Bb, C, Eb, and F (allowing the instrument to be used to play transposed parts written for saxophones, trumpets, etc.) and an octave range that could be switched between low, medium, or high.
 The instrument also had controls for glissando, portamento, and "timbre attack" (a type of chorusing).
 The Lyricon used a bass clarinet mouthpiece, with a sprung metal sensor on the (non-vibrating) reed that detected lip pressure.
 Wind pressure was detected by a diaphragm, which moved and changed the light output from an LED, which was in turn sensed by a photocell to give dynamic control.
 The Lyricon I was originally priced at $3,295 which was quite expensive for the time, also probably one of the reasons why the instrument was sold only in small numbers.